Ferry runs aground near Seattle; no injuries reported

 Passengers were initially kept onboard.
 One passenger suffered a medical emergency unrelated to the grounding and necessitated an evacuation, the agency said.

-Kitsap Transit was taking people from the Walla Walla and transporting them to Bremerton using a passenger-only ferry, the agency announced shortly after 8 p.m., right around low tide.
+Around 8 p.m., Kitsap Transit began taking others off the boat, ferry officials said.
+The transit agency deployed two passenger-only vessels, the Commander and the Waterman, with respective capacities of 250 and 150 passengers, requiring multiple trips to the Walla Walla.
+Around 8:30, Kitsap Transit reported the Commander had delivered the first load of people to the slip at Bremerton.

-“We’re working on a plan for the vehicles onboard so passengers can retrieve them tomorrow,” it added.
+“We’re working on a plan for the vehicles onboard so passengers can retrieve them tomorrow,” Washington State Ferries said.

-A photo taken by a Coast Guard officer showed the vessel near the shore as people looked at it from the beach and snapped pictures.
+A photo taken by a Coast Guard officer showed the Walla Walla near the shore as people looked at it from the beach and snapped pictures.
 A tug was positioned at one end of the ferry with an apparent Coast Guard boat nearby.

 “No pollution or hull damage detected at this time,” the state Department of Ecology reported.
 “Ecology responders on the way to the scene.”